Insights

 So, in short, in OOP, classes provide structure, objects bring classes to life, attributes store object data, and functions define object behavior.
 This approach makes programming more organized and scalable.
 By grouping related data and functions within objects, OOP ensures that code is more intuitive, modular, and easy to maintain.

 Object oriented programming languages (OOP) enable developers to interact with real-world entities practically.
 Hence, there are four guiding principles for oop programming languages.
 These have characteristics that help to distinguish them and enhance their efficiency.
-They are:

 Encapsulation is the concept of attaching data to functions that perform a security function to keep that data safe.
 In this context, objects will contain all critical information.
 And they will be defined separately as classes.
 These classes cannot be accessed or modified by any other objects.
 By doing so, the confidential data of objects will be kept safe and secure from the outside world.
 Only carefully selected data for public release may be made available.